Chermas/Covid19_tracker/README.md

 `git clone https://github.com/Chermas/Covid19_tracker.git`

+Then give permission to execute `corona.sh` using for example `chmod`

 After that change `$PATH_TO_REPOSITORY` inside `corona.sh` to the path you cloned your repository in.

 In `polybar_examples` change the path to where your `corona.sh` script is and configure it as you would with your other modules.